bikeshaving/crank/website/guides/07-lifecycles.md

 ## Cleaning up after your components are unmounted

 When a generator component is removed from the tree, Crank calls the `return` method on the generator object.
 You can think of it as whatever `yield` expression your component was suspended on being replaced by a `return` statement.
 This means any loops your component was in when the generator was suspended are broken out of, and code after the yield does not execute.

-You can take advantage of this behavior by wrapping your `yield` loops in a `try`/`finally` to release any resources that your component may have used.
+You can take advantage of this behavior by wrapping your `yield` loops in a `try`/`finally` block to release any resources that your component may have used.

 ```jsx
 function *Cleanup() {